 Step 3 – Juice the lemons, then pour into the blender.

 Step 4 – Place the honey and black pepper in the blender along with 350 ml of water.

-Step 5 - Blend the bajeses out of it.
+Step 5 – Blend the bejesus out of it.
 I blend for a few minutes, increasing the speed of the blend as it becomes smooth.

 Step 6 – Pour the elixir into a sieve, pressing with a spoon until as much juice is squeezed out of the pulp as possible.

-Step 7 - Pour the elixir into a 1 litre mason jar, then top the jar up with water.
+Step 7 – Pour the elixir into a 1 liter mason jar, then top the jar up with water.

 Step 8 – Place the pulp in a 250 ml mason jar, for later use in soups, stews, salads etc.